pulsar-edit/one-dark-syntax/README.md

+### This Repo is now Archived under Pulsar-Edit because it is bundled with the editor.

 ## One Dark Syntax theme

 ### This package is now a part of the [core Atom repository](https://github.com/atom/atom/tree/master/packages/one-dark-syntax), please direct all issues and pull requests there in the future!